 Solution to Overheating

-In addition to water pump problems, overheating also results due to the low quality of engine oil.
-Often, your pump may not be compatible with the engine too.
+In addition to water pump problems, overheating can result from low-quality engine oil.
+Often, your pump may not be compatible with the engine, too.
 Therefore, it is crucial to check the engine oil for quantity and quality.

 Make a habit of weekly oil checks.
-Secondly, keep an eye on the thermostat too.
-Often, a malfunctioning thermostat can lead to much bigger problems and may result in total pump failure.
+Secondly, keep an eye on the thermostat, too.
+A malfunctioning thermostat can often lead to much bigger problems and may result in total pump failure.

 Debris

 River waters will always have dirt and particles floating about.
-So, this dirt and debris are likely to accumulate on the boat surface.
-More importantly, the machine parts such as the carburetor and blades aren’t safe from it either.
+This dirt and debris are likely to accumulate on the boat’s surface.
+More importantly, machine parts such as the carburetor and blades aren’t safe.

-If there is dirt in the carburetor, the engine performance goes down significantly.
-So, you must keep it clean throughout.
+If the carburetor is dirty, engine performance suffers significantly.
+So, it must be kept clean throughout.
 Carburetor debris can become a problem if you don’t check it regularly.

 The dirt keeps accumulating and can result in the formation of algae and barnacles.

 After some time, the problem can become too big and lead to costly repairs.
-Moreover, if you have a small boat, the algae growth can also lead to overloading.
-It’s one of the major causes why your boat won’t go over 3000 RPM.
+Moreover, algae growth can lead to overloading if you have a small boat.
+It’s one of the major reasons your boat won’t go over 3000 RPM.

 A Solution to Debris and Dirt

-Debris and dirt are not too difficult to handle if you’re regular at boat inspection.
-So, if you’re not, make a habit of weekly or biweekly cleaning checks.
+Debris and dirt are not too difficult to handle if you’re regular at boat inspections.
+So, if you’re not, make weekly or biweekly cleaning checks.
 Keep your boat covered when not in use.

-The boat cover will not only prevent dirt, but it will also protect from sunlight and harsh weather conditions.
+The boat cover will prevent dirt and protect against sunlight and harsh weather conditions.

 Moreover, you can frequently use carburetor cleaners for smooth performance.
 If needed, professional help can also save both your time and effort.